Last Updated on October 1, 2022 by Jim Ferri

 Another Top 10 Thing to Do in Lisbon: Ride the Santa Justa Elevator

-The Santa Justa Elevator does seem a bit odd: a wrought-iron frame elevator, which looks as if plucked from the Eiffel Tower, sitting in the center of Lisbon.
-But there is a connection here, however: it was built by an apprentice of Gustave Eiffel.
+The Santa Justa Elevator does seem a bit odd.
+It’s a wrought-iron frame elevator, which looks as if plucked from the Eiffel Tower, sitting in the center of Lisbon.
+But there is a connection here, however: its designer was an apprentice of Gustave Eiffel.

 The outdoor elevator, built in 1901, connects Baixa with the Bairro Alto neighborhood above.
 Alto is an area of pricey shops, restaurants, and Fado houses.

 It’s a bit eccentric, but interesting nevertheless, with its wood cabin and original brass fixtures.
-As you’d expect, today it’s mostly used by tourists, not locals, for the 105-foot ride to the top, and even in the off-season, you sometimes find a queue.
+Not surprisingly, today it is mostly used by tourists, not locals.
+For the 105-foot ride to the top, and even in the off-season, you sometimes find a queue.

 National Museum of Ancient Art (Museu Nacional de Arte Antiga)

 To non-Portuguese, this museum’s name is a bit misleading since this museum is actually Portugal’s national gallery.
 It’s a beautiful treasure trove of European art from the 14th – 19th centuries.
 As you might expect, it’s the most complete collection of Portuguese art in the world.

 But, among other treasures, it also has the most complete collection of 18th-century French silverware anywhere.
 Here you’ll also find works by Hieronymus Bosch, Albrecht Dürer, Hans Holbein the Elder, and Giambattista Tiepolo, among many others.

 The entire collection is in a 17th-century palace located on the riverfront west of Praça do Comércio.

 The Best Ride in Lisbon: Tram #28

 Yes, it’s part of the city’s transportation system.
 But it’s also one of the most popular top 10 things to do in Lisbon, as well.
 Tram #28 is an old wooden trolley that the city fathers keep in use mainly because it’s so popular with tourists.
 Hop aboard, and you’ll find out why for yourself.

 It’s a fun ride aboard this rickety old tram, as it rocks and rolls its way through the streets on its way up to Alfama.
 It tends to get quite crowded (watch out for pickpockets, especially at night), but it’s part of the fun Lisbon experience.